itsJeri/Gameify-Project/README.md

 Go to `http://localhost:4000/` in your web browser to view the application.

 ## Usage
 If you are a new user, create an account to be granted access to additional features like submitting and tracking your scores and performance.
-If you don't want to be bothered creating one, worry not.
-You can still view leaderboards along with other user profiles and have fun messing around with the games!
+If you don't want to be bothered creating one, there's a demo login button at the bottom of the login form.
+Otherwise, you can still view leaderboards along with other user profiles and have fun messing around with the games!

 ## Features and Implementations
 ### Backend API:
-The API was built using Ruby, Ruby on Rails, Active Record, and PostGreSQL.
+The API was built using Ruby, Ruby on Rails, Active Record, and PostgreSQL.
 I utilized the BCrypt password hashing algorithm to securely store encrypted passwords, and saved usernames as a citext data type to ensure case-insensitive uniqueness of usernames.

 As for the relational database, I designed a standard many-to-many relation between `Users` and `Games`, with `Scores` as the join table.
 Validations are applied to `Users` and `Scores` to ensure the uniqueness and presence of select data and to handle error messages sent through the controllers to the client.
 Custom serializers, such as `/app/serializers/leaderboards_serializer.rb`, are used to carry specifically organized data to lessen workload/calculations on the client side.

+Each controller holds a private method to permit specified parameters for CRUD actions.
+The controllers all inherit from the ApplicationController, allowing all subclasses performing CRUD that raises an exception to be rescued with HTTP response 422.
+The error messages are then rendered in an array as JSON and can be utilized in the frontend.

+Routes are specified to promote a safer API and limit CRUD actions to only the ones necessary.
+There is also a fallback setup to render `public/index.html` (through FallbackController) to differentiate non-API requests through React Router.

 The seed data was implemented by creating fake `Users` with randomly generated usernames and emails using the Ruby Faker gem.
 The `Games` are created with a name and description whenever I make a new game.
 The `Scores` are created between each `User` and `Game` multiple times to generate enough data for the leaderboards, and they're created with percentiles of the average user score in mind.